alfredbaudisch/alfredbaudisch.com/content/experiments/runtime-in-game-vertex-painting-to-simulate-dirt-removal/logs/2022-07-30-in-game-vertex-painting-with-godot-engine-wash-car-effect.md

 ### Painting in the editor (Preloading vertex colors)

-In order to map the starting colors of the vertices (for example, where in the car it’s going to be dirty?), the vertices have to be pre-painted.
+In order to map the starting colors of the vertices (for example, where in the car it's going to be dirty?), the vertices have to be pre-painted.

 They can be painted both in an external 3D package (Blender, etc) or inside Godot, but to paint inside Godot you need the [VPainter addon](https://github.com/tomankirilov/VPainter).